Quick Answer

 Not every healthcare phone interaction is a candidate for outsourcing.
 The general rule is that any process-driven communication that follows established protocols can be outsourced effectively, while anything requiring clinical judgment should stay in-house with licensed staff.

 Functions that outsource well include appointment scheduling and reminders, insurance eligibility verification, prior authorization follow-ups, prescription refill coordination, billing inquiries and payment processing, patient satisfaction outreach, referral management and coordination, and after-hours answering services that route urgent calls to on-call providers.
+Companies can also outsource virtual assistants for administrative back-office tasks that support these workflows.
+These are the same high-volume workflows our customer support services are built to handle at scale.
 If you are considering whether to keep these functions in-house or outsource them, our in-house vs. outsourced call center comparison breaks down the trade-offs.
 For outbound patient outreach campaigns such as appointment reminders or satisfaction surveys, providers must also maintain TCPA compliance for call center operations to avoid regulatory exposure.

 Functions that typically remain in-house include clinical triage and medical advice, diagnostic discussions, treatment plan conversations, and any interaction where a clinical decision could change based on the patient's response.